Sylius/Sylius/docs/customization/form.rst

     Of course remember that you need to render the new fields you have created, and remove the rendering of the fields that you have removed **in your views**.

-In our case you will need to copy the original template from `vendor/sylius/sylius/src/Sylius/Bundle/ShopBundle/Resources/views/Account/profileUpdate.html.twig` to `templates/bundles/SyliusShopBundle/Account/` and add the fields inside the copy
+In our case you will need to copy the original template from ``vendor/sylius/sylius/src/Sylius/Bundle/ShopBundle/Resources/views/Account/profileUpdate.html.twig`` to ``templates/bundles/SyliusShopBundle/Account/`` and add the fields inside the copy.

 .. code-block:: html